The #1 Exercise You Need to Increase Fitness in Your 60s and Beyond

 - In your next exercise session of any kind, ask yourself, “How could I do this differently?”
 Reach in a different direction with your feet or arms and stretch your body in a new way.

 - Are you really pushing the bubble when you lift weights or use resistance bands?
 Find a resistance that challenges you.
-Here’s a blog post about how to find the right weight and number of repetitions.
+Here’s how to find the right weight and number of repetitions.

 - Challenge yourself to try a completely new fitness class or video.
 Do something you have never done before, and approach it with curiosity.